Buses, trains and metro lines in Copenhagen: a student’s guide

 Commuting is a vital part of living in every big city.
 It’s no different with Copenhagen.
 Knowing your way around the city will definitely save you a lot of time and – as we all know – there’s nothing more important when you’re a young professional or a student.

 Copenhagen is parted into commute zones.
 The system is quite complicated, even for locals.
 The one good rule to know is that Zone 2 covers the city and Zone 3 will take you to the airport.
 You’d do well to remember that while choosing your ride and ticket.
-This is particularly important since ticket collectors roam around the city frequently and are not lenient –
+This is particularly important since ticket collectors roam around the city frequently and are not lenient – even towards tourists.

 There are seven A-buses in central Copenhagen.
 They arrive every 3-7 minutes between 07:00 and 09:00 in the morning and 15:30-17:30 in the afternoon.
 Otherwise, every 10 minutes before and after rush hour.
 They also operate at night with reduced frequency.